sBondoc/OAI-Summer-2019/index.md

 # Welcome to OAI Summer Session!

+Thank you for joining us at UCI for the summer!
+During your time here, you'll be learning from

 ### ASPIRE

-ASPIRE (Access Summer Program to Inspire Recruit and Enrich) leverages the Schools’ facilities and participating faculty for a 2-Week Engineering and Computer Science Course over the summer period.
+> ASPIRE (Access Summer Program to Inspire Recruit and Enrich) leverages the Schools’ facilities and participating faculty for a 2-Week Engineering and Computer Science Course over the summer period.
 Working in classrooms university facilities, students learn skills across the broad spectrum of engineering and computer science disciplines.

 ---